yuzhounaut/yuzhounaut.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "to be filled"
 collection: teaching
-type: "Workshop"
+type: "to be filled"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "to be filled"
-date: 2015-01-01
+date: 2025-01-01
-location: "City, Country"
+location: "福州, 中国"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.